 An overall decrease in water pressure can signal a slab leak.
 If nothing else has changed in your home as far as recent plumbing issues, the installation of a new plumbing fixture, or the installation of an appliance such as a washing machine or dishwasher, a sudden decrease in water pressure could signal a slab leak.

 Smell of Mold or Mustiness

 Mold and mildew thrive in dark and damp places.
 Smelling a general musty odor in your home could signal a moisture problem somewhere along the plumbing lines.
 In addition to being an early warning to a leak, mold and mildew can potentially cause health problems.

 Sound of Running Water

 While this may be a subtle sign, hearing water moving when all appliances and plumbing fixtures are turned off can be a cause for concern.
 It won’t be a loud rushing sound, but rather a gentle trickle or drip of water with no explainable cause.
-If you hear any unexplained water movement, contact a plumber as soon as possible.
+If you hear any unexplained water movement, contact a plumber in Alamo or beyond, as soon as possible.